ThanhKien00/java-journey/Chapter 1/Setting-up-Environment.md

 An Integrated Development Environment (IDE) is a software application that provides comprehensive facilities for software development.
 An IDE basically consists of at least a source-code editor, build automation, and a debugger.

-There are many popular IDEs for Java development.
+There are many popular IDEs for developing Java application:

 ## References